-The SAP provides counseling services to students as well as student spouses and children ages 13-25.
+The Student Assistance Program (SAP) provides counseling services to students as well as student spouses and children ages 13-25.
 There is no predetermined limit on the number of sessions available.
 The SAP may also provide evaluation and treatment recommendations and referral services at no cost to the students.
 These referrals may be to counselors in the Department of Psychiatry or in the community (see below).
 Students who call the SAP after hours will receive a call back within 24 hours on weekdays.
 They will also be given a number to call for crisis situations during nights and weekends.

-StudentAssistanceProgram 11360MountainViewAvenue HartfordBuilding,SuiteA LomaLinda,California 909-558-6050

-Department of Psychiatry, Behavioral Health Institute.
+Student Assistance Program 11360 Mountain View Avenue Hartford Building, Suite A Loma Linda, California 909-558-6050 Department of Psychiatry, Behavioral Health Institute.
 The department has psychologists, social workers, and marriage & family therapists available for counseling students.
 There is also a psychiatrist specifically designated to see School of Medicine students who does not have a role in their education or evaluation.
 In addition, protocols are in place to assure that no mental health providers will be involved in the teaching or evaluation of School of Medicine students for whom they have provided professional services.
-Students are provided nine visits each academic year at no cost.
-Additional visits have a \$10 co-payment.
+Students have a \$10 co-payment per visit to see a psychologists or other licensed therapist.
+There is a \$40 co-payment per visit to see any M in the LLUH system including a psychiatrist at the Behavioral Health Institute.